eebrown/data2019nCoV/README.md

 The package can be installed via `devtools::install_github("eebrown/data2019nCoV")`.
 Be sure to reinstall to obtain the latest version as new data is released (including the errata periodically reported by WHO).

 Once the package is installed and loaded, the data is available in a data.frame object, `WHO_SR`.
 This package uses plain lanugage variable names.
 The data is also available in the object `sarscov2_who_2019`, which uses more systematic variable names.
-The latter object also appears in the package [`outbreaks`](https://github.com/reconhub/outbreaks), though may be slightly less updated.
+The latter object also appears in the package [`outbreaks`](https://github.com/reconhub/outbreaks), though may be slightly less updated there.

 ### Wiki